yakxxx/django-addview/README.md

 `./manage.py addview app_name`

-_Remember:_ What you type inside app is what you get inside your code, so if you want to have a string you have to quote it.
+__Remember:__ What you type inside app is what you get inside your code, so if you want to have a string you have to quote it.
 For example:

 ```
-template_name = "test_app/my_view.html"
+template_name       "test_app/my_view.html"
 ```

 ## Configuration